Apprenticeship Learning in Interdisciplinary and Multi-cultural Environments / the Tejido Group from Panama to Palestine.

 profound change in urban fabric":

-For the past twenty-four years the Tejido Group has developed into an interdisciplinary and collaborative applied research program in which faculty and professionals in Landscape Architecture, Architecture, business management and Planning work side by side with University graduate and undergraduate students in an apprenticeship-style professional learning environment.
-Tejido is also an international and multi-cultural experience, and has collaborated on projects throughout the United States, the Caribbean, Latin America and the Middle-East.
+For the past twenty-seven years the Tejido Group has developed into an interdisciplinary and collaborative applied research program in which faculty and professionals in Landscape Architecture, Architecture, business management and Planning work side by side with University graduate and undergraduate students in an apprenticeship-style professional learning environment.
+Tejido is also an international and multi-cultural experience, and has collaborated on projects throughout the United States, the Caribbean, Latin America, Asia and the Middle-East.

 As Tejido is inherently interdisciplinary in nature, we engage a range of design tools on any one project.
 But, in the formation of intelligent and versatile urban fabric, we have become very impressed with the capacity of certain LAR-based planning strategies to effect meaningful change in our cities, towns and neighborhoods.

-We have come to understand and embrace Landscape Architecture as an effective catalyst of consequential economic, environmental, social and aesthetic change in urban environments.
+We have come to understand and embrace both Architectural and Landscape Architectural processes as an effective catalyst of consequential economic, environmental, social and aesthetic change in urban environments.
 It is a remarkably effective tool for urban and small town revitalization.
-Although our process inevitably varies according to project type, client, site, budget, etc., we find that with most complex planning projects, landscape architectural organizational criteria and sources of form prove quite effective as design tools.
+Although our process inevitably varies according to project type, client, site, budget, etc., we find that with most complex planning projects, design organizational criteria and sources of form prove quite effective as design tools.

 Although we remain apprehensive regarding the use of the term “sustainability”, we do honor it as an elusive yet worthy goal integrated into all of our planning and design efforts.
 We believe that a truly sustainable urban environment must necessarily be defined across an array of dimensions: economic, cultural, environmental, functional, and aesthetic.